TI19nazhiifyahya/web-scrape/README.md

-# web-scrape
+# book-catalogue
-web-scrape is a repository for subject Aplikasi Web
+Repository for Aplikasi Web subject involving web scraping.

 ## contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.